Big Learning with Bayesian Methods: Introduction

 \section{Introduction}

 \IEEEPARstart{W}{e} live in an era of Big Data, where science, engineering and technology are producing massive data streams, with petabyte and exabyte scales becoming increasingly common~\cite{Brumfiel:2011,Doctorow:2008,Reichman:2011}.
 Besides the explosive growth in volume, Big Data also has high velocity, high variety, and high uncertainty.
-These complex data streams require ever-increasing processing speeds, economical storage, and timely response for decision making in highly uncertain environments.
+These complex data streams require ever-increasing processing speeds, economical storage, and timely response for decision making in highly uncertain environments, and have raised various challenges to conventional data analysis~\cite{Fan:NSR13}.

 With the primary goal of building intelligent systems that automatically improve from experiences, machine learning (ML) is becoming an increasingly important field to tackle the big data challenges~\cite{Mitchell:1997}, with an emerging field of {\it Big Learning}, which covers theories, algorithms and systems on addressing big data problems.